Showing posts with label Peter Rodulfo. Show all posts

 In the painting The Gentleman's Dream or Disillusion with the World (1655) by the Spanish Baroque-era artist Antonio de Peruda (c.1611-1678) a courtier sleeps and dreams beside a table displaying various vanitas objects.
 A guardian angel unfurls a scroll with the words, "Eternally it stings, swiftly it flies and it kills", inscribed upon it, a waspish allusion to the sting of Time.

-In addition to Pythagoras, the Italian physician, mathematician and general polymath Jerome Cardan is also mentioned twice in the tract.
+In addition to Pythagoras, the Italian physician, mathematician and general polymath Jerome Cardan is also mentioned in the tract.
 Jerome Cardan (1501-76) was highly influential in various disciplines, writing over 200 works on science.
 His interests included medicine, biology, engineering, chemistry, astrology and astronomy and he's credited with inventing several mechanical devices including the combination lock and the Cardan shaft with its universal joints which allow for the transmission of rotary motion at various angles and used in car-motors to the present day.
 He was often short of money and kept himself solvent by being an accomplished gambler and chess player.
-Cardan had a reoccurring dream which ordered him to write De subtilitate rerum (1550) a book which Thomas Browne was critical of when assessing Cardan in his encyclopedic endeavour Pseudodoxia Epidemica (1646-72) -
+Cardan had a reoccurring dream which ordered him to write De subtilitate rerum (1550) a book which Browne was critical of, assessing Cardan in his Pseudodoxia Epidemica (1646-72) thus -

 'We had almost forgot Jeronymus Cardanus that famous Physician of Milan, a great Enquirer of Truth, but too greedy a Receiver of it.
 He hath left many excellent Discourses, Medical, Natural, and Astrological; the most suspicious are those two he wrote by admonition in a dream, that is De Subtilitate & Varietate Rerum.
 Assuredly this learned man hath taken many things on trust, and although examined some, hath let slip many others.
 He is of singular use unto a prudent reader but to him that desireth hoties, or to replenish his head with varieties, like many others before related, either in the original or confirmation, he may become no small occasion of error'.
 [4]